 In John 5:25-29, Jesus says that his Father has given him all authority to execute judgment upon everyone, and that some will rise from the grave “unto the resurrection of life” while the rest will come up from the grave to experience a “resurrection of damnation” (verse 29, KJV).

-Jesus spoke of his resurrection many times while here on Earth “in the days of his flesh” (Hebrews 5:7, KJV).
+Jesus spoke of his resurrection many times while here on Earth “in the days of his flesh” (Hebrews 5:7, KJV, emphasis added).
 On one occasion, he referred to the “temple of his body” that would be raised on the third day (John 2:19-22, KJV, emphasis added).

 Paul expands his argument for a bodily resurrection in 1 Corinthians 15: Since we obviously possess a physical body in our present finite existence (15:35 ff.), and since the Lord Jesus Christ had a very real physical body before and after his resurrection, and since his bodily resurrection is historical fact and guarantees our resurrection in the future (15:12-24), then it follows that we too will possess a body fitted for eternity.
 It will be a body that God has chosen (15:38), a body related to the former one (15:36), yet different (15:39-41).

-It is well to remember that the God “who gives life to the dead and calls into being that which does not exist” (Romans 4:17, NASB, emphasis added) is the same God who spoke to Jeremiah and said, “Behold, I am the LORD, the God of all flesh; is anything too difficult for Me?”
-(Jeremiah 32:27, NASB, emphasis added) In these two short passages God says that he created real beings of flesh and that he is able to raise them back to life after their physical death!
+It is well to remember that the God “who gives life to the dead and calls into being that which does not exist” (Romans 4:17, NASB) is the same God who spoke to Jeremiah and said, “Behold, I am the LORD, the God of all flesh; is anything too difficult for Me?”
+(Jeremiah 32:27, NASB, emphasis added).
+In these two short passages God says He created real beings of flesh and that he is able to raise them back to life after their physical death!
+Yet, Mrs. Eddy insists,

 The Second Advent of the Lord Jesus Christ and the Final Judgment